websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/asset-framework/enabling-assets.md

 # Enabling Assets

-Many of Liferay's applications (e.g. Blogs, Documents and Media, Message Boards, etc.) are asset enabled out-of-the-box.
-You can publish your assets with the [Asset Publisher widget](../../../site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md) or even create [Asset Libraries](../../../content-authoring-and-management/asset-libraries/asset-libraries-overview.md).
-With the help of [Service Builder](../service-builder.md), you can asset enable your custom application.
+Many of Liferay's applications (e.g. Blogs, Documents and Media, Message Boards, etc.) are asset-enabled out of the box.
+You can publish assets with the [Asset Publisher widget](../../../site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md) or even create [Asset Libraries](../../../content-authoring-and-management/asset-libraries/asset-libraries-overview.md).
+With the help of [Service Builder](../service-builder.md), you can asset-enable your custom application.
 See the sample project below to learn how.

 ## Get the Sample Code